Skip to main content

 Dapr component initialization runs on a minute-by-minute basis to ensure all components running in a cluster are configured correctly before being loaded by Dapr-enabled applications.
 The component initialization is comprised of the following steps:

-1. The Conductor agent retrieves a list of all Dapr resources of kind Component across namespaces in the cluster
+1. The Conductor agent retrieves a list of all Dapr resources of kind Component across namespaces in the cluster.

-2. A programmatically instantiated version of each component will be created inside the Conductor agent, where its metadata fields will be applied and the associated Init function will be executed.
+2. A programmatically instantiated version of each component will be created inside the Conductor agent, where its metadata fields will be applied and the associated component's implementation Init() function will be executed.
 This result will then be reported back to Diagrid Cloud.

 3. The result is shown in the Conductor console in the Initialization Status column of both the Cluster and App Components lists.
 A green checkmark is displayed when the component has been initialized successfully, and a red icon for an error, along with the error message and timestamp from the last time the error occurred.
-This result can also be seen in each component's manifest in the initStatus field by clicking on "View Raw".
+This result can also be seen in each component's manifest in the initStatus field by clicking on View Raw.
 The absence of the initStatus field indicates that the component was initialized successfully.
-See an example of a component that failed to initialize below:

 component fail